 CHALLENGE.
-When the Phoenix Civic Plaza first opened in 1972 and was expanded in 1985, downtown Phoenix looked much different than today.
+In the 70s and 80s, when the Phoenix Civic Plaza opened and was eventually expanded, downtown Phoenix looked much different than today.
 Large public buildings and mixed-use developments did not exist.
 The vibrancy permeating today’s downtown was still years away.

-The Phoenix Convention Center can be considered a physical manifestation of Arizona.
-It captures the spirit of place in a design inspired by the intense light of the desert, water, colors and forms of the Southwestern expanse.
-Cantilevered shading structures reaching out over public streets, and the striated stone stair towers representing natural desert spires rising from the landscape, give pedestrians approaching the convention center from Third Street the sense of walking into a canyon.
+The Phoenix Convention Center’s design captures the intense colors and forms of the Southwestern expanse.
+Shading structures reach out and hang over public streets.
+Grooved stone stair towers, representing natural desert spires rising from the landscape, give pedestrians the sensation of walking into a canyon.